realworldocaml/book/book/first-class-modules/README.md

 - : u = {a = 43; b = 3.4}
 ```

+\noindent
-Notably, the same annotations can be attached within a signature to
+The same annotations can be attached within a signature to
 add the appropriate type signature.

 ```ocaml env=query_handler